 - If they’re acting sick and have a fever, please give them something to help the fever.
 The goal is to get them back to playing, even if it’s quiet playing.
 Because that means they’re healing.

 - If they’re acting sick and getting worse, that’s when it’s time to use that mama intuition.
 Once when my oldest boy was sick with a fever and a nasty cough that was getting worse… I gave him some Tylenol and he perked up after an hour.
 My second son in the same situation?
 I gave him Tylenol, albuterol, and took him to the ER because I knew his asthma wasn’t in the mood to play nicely.

 Watching your child and their behavior really is the key, y’all.
-When you tell the nurse your child’s acting strangely, that you already tried ibuprofen, and that it’s not getting better, we believe you.When you tell the nurse your child's acting strangely, that you already tried ibuprofen, and that it's not getting better, we believe you.Click To Tweet
+When you tell the nurse your child’s acting strangely, that you already tried ibuprofen, and that it’s not getting better, we believe you.When you tell the nurse your child's acting strangely, that you already tried fever reducing meds, and that it's not getting better, we believe you.Click To Tweet

 2. What do I do about this rash?

 Rashes suck.
 They’re itchy, scratchy, and they rarely go away very quickly.
 In fact, I’ve seen some rashes that last for 2-3 weeks.